Energy Rated Windows

 Did you know that our homes account for a quarter of all CO2 emissions in the UK and windows can account for up to 30% of the total heat lost from a house?
 'A' Rated windows can have a zero energy loss over a year cycle or even add energy back into the room via solar gain.

 Many window companies lay claim to having 'A' Rated Windows when in fact all they offer is Low E glass or triple glazing, so it is important to check the credentials.
-The only way to check if a window is genuinely Energy Rated is to check the British Fenestration Ratings Council website BRFC.
-If it isn't registered........it isn't Energy Rated!
+The only way to check if a window is genuinely Energy Rated is to ensure your supplier is certified.
+All of our window products are registered and certified with the PLC Scheme, Licence Number ERC 086.

 Make Real Savings On Your Energy Bills